jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.19 MinimumFilter
+#### 7.9.21 MinimumFilter

-Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster.
+Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster..

 *Parameters*: